a series of performance works exploring current social and political ironies, inequities and injustice.

 Curators Amanda Coogan & Dominic Thorpe (Right Here Right Now)

-Maeve Mulrennan, Vivienne Dick (video) and Declan Sheridan (assistance & photography)
+Maeve Mulrennan, Vivienne Dick (video), Declan Sheridan (assistance & photography), Connie Farrell (editing)

-Conceptually, this piece explores the problematics of the Residential Institutions Redress Board who were charged with compensating those who had suffered physical, sexual and emotional abuse in childcare institutions subject to State regulation in Ireland.
+Conceptually, this piece explores the problematics of the Residential Institutions Redress Board who were charged with compensating those who had suffered physical, sexual and emotional abuse in Mother and Baby, Magdalene Laundry and childcare institutions subject to State regulation in Ireland.
 Those who received ‘redress’ compensation must adhere to a confidentiality clause that bans them from speaking publicly about their experience.
 This injustice emerged in Ireland 2010 and mirrored the shameful attitudes to injustice in the past whereby a society of secrecy functions to suppress truth and reparation.